I can’t connect to ResNet wireless, what do I do?

 Can I have a wired only router or switch in my room?

-How does UALR student housing know when there are rogue access points in the residence halls?
+How does UALR Campus Living know when there are rogue access points in the residence halls?

 The ResNet wireless access points can and do detect any foreign radio signals in the residence halls.
 These radio signals can be detected even if the SSID (wireless network name) of the rogue access point is hidden or suppressed.
 Those rogue access points can be detected 24 hours a day 7 days a week.
 The ResNet access points can triangulate the location of the rogue access point to the exact room in which the device is located.
-When a rogue access point is detected, the person(s) operating the device will be contacted by the housing IT specialist Jeff Newton and given instructions on removing the device.
+When a rogue access point is detected, the person(s) operating the device will be contacted by Campus Living IT Assistance Center staff and given instructions on removing the device.